mmiranda222/.statsuite/content/configurations/sfs-api-keys.md

 ---
-title: "How the Faceted Search Service can support API keys"
+title: "How the search service can support API keys"
 subtitle:
 comments: false
 weight: 80